-Suppress action execution.
+Suppress action.

-Use this button to prevent action execution in the preview.
+Use this button to prevent the action running in the preview.
 This can be helpful when you want to view a certain node in the definition tree view in more detail, for example.

-← One node back/forward. → Use Back and Forward to navigate backward or forward between selected objects in the history in the Web Portal preview mode.
-However, the history is not shown here. ¥.
+One node back/forward.

+Use Back and Forward to navigate backward or forward between selected objects in the history in the Web Portal preview mode.
+However, the history is not shown here.

 Enable debugger.

 Use this button to toggle the debugger on and off.
 If the button is blue highlighted, the debugger is enabled.
-All actions are executed in succession (for example one node at a time) when the debugger is enabled.
-If the debugger is stopped in "Pause" mode, To continue the debugger, click Resume execution.
+When the debugger is enabled, all actions are run in succession (for example one node at a time).

+If the debugger is stopped in "Pause" mode, To continue the debugger, click Resume debugging.

 Single step mode.

 The single step mode button is only enabled when the debugger is enabled.
-If single step mode is enabled, the executed action is suspended at every execution step in the definition tree view.
+If single step mode is enabled, the action is suspended at every step that is run in the definition tree view.
 If single step mode is disabled, the action continues on to the next break point (break points are inserted on action nodes in the definition tree view using the context menu).
-Resume execution This button is enabled when the debugger is enabled insofar as any program steps